 Kapiolani Medical Center for Women and Children

-Senior staff, Kripalu Center for Yoga and Health, Lenox, MA.
-Many visiting teachers provided a broad perspective of body/mind/spirit integration through spiritual practices, alternative healthcare and lifestyle.
+1976 – 1995: Senior staff, Kripalu Center for Yoga and Health, Lenox, MA.
+Residential immersion and study with many visiting teachers provided broad, experiential body/mind spiritual practices, an alternative healthcare, and preventive lifestyle.

 Hundreds of practitioners have been my great teachers.
-For nearly 25 years my specialized offering was adapting yoga for elders and seniors in private residential communities.
+I have 42 years of experience exploring gentle yoga to give your body the energy and support you need to fulfill the many tasks and journeys of a lifetime.
+My specialized teachings have included adapting yoga for elders and seniors in private residential communities.

 Folks with many kinds of needs benefit from Yoga's integrated body and mind approach.